Nudge: Accelerating Overdue Pull Requests Towards Completion: Conclusion

-At the time of writing, the results reported in this paper have been reason for Microsoft to explore adopting Nudge to a wider set of repositories than the \NumRepos{} reported in this paper.
+At the time of writing, the results reported in this paper have been the reason for Microsoft to explore adopting Nudge to a wider set of repositories.
 Though culturally very different from Microsoft systems, we also believe Nudge-like functionality could be beneficial to repositories of many open source systems.
 From a research perspective, we see future research in the areas of measuring the impact of shorter or longer reviewing cycles on reviewing quality, refining the pull request lifetime prediction models, taking inter-repository dependencies into account when nudging, and estimating reviewer availability to make nudges as meaningful as possible.